vonschappler/Learn-TypeScript/README.md

 ## 11. Typing Pizza App: Part 3

-This class of the course is focused on adding nested types to the Pizza App.
+This class of the course is focused into continue adding types to the Pizza App

 Notes about this section can be found [here](https://github.com/vonschappler/Learn-TypeScript/wiki/Typing-Pizza-App---part-3)